testing-library/testing-library-docs/docs/dom-testing-library/api-configuration.md

 [`getBy*`](api-queries#getby) or [`getAllBy*`](api-queries#getallby) fail.
 Takes
 the error message and container object as arguments.

-`timeout`: The global timeout value in milliseconds used by `waitFor` utilities.
+`asyncUtilTimeout`: The global timeout value in milliseconds used by `waitFor` utilities.
 Defaults to 1000ms.

 <!--DOCUSAURUS_CODE_TABS-->